-Therefore, it’s better to embrace the business dynamics and build your digitalisation strategy around networks that connect your different ERPs and applications.
+Therefore, it’s better to embrace the business dynamics and build your digitalization strategy around networks that connect your different ERPs and applications.
 Why?
 Because without a business network, your underlying data quality will not be good enough for the rest of your business applications to reach full potential.

 2. Tap into the power of high-quality data

-For each order and invoice, there is so much more information stored than any one person or department might realise — trends, patterns, pricing insights and buyer preferences are just the beginning.
+For each order and invoice, there is so much more information stored than any one person or department might realize — trends, patterns, pricing insights and buyer preferences are just the beginning.
 The data will flourish, enabling the entire C-level to tap into new insights, and allowing the company as a whole to move forward making better business decisions.

 Take the life cycle of a single transaction.
 The accounting department is usually concerned whether the amount is correctly booked to the right accounting code or if the invoice or order is compliant to accounting rules and legal requirements.
 The IT department is more concerned about the transaction getting stuck somewhere, lost or even stolen.
-The supply chain department is busy digitalising its flow of goods and production sites with IoT gadgets and is not necessarily concerned about the financial settlement.
-Meanwhile, the CEO is wondering what happened to the digitalisation strategy the board decided on a while back…
+The supply chain department is busy digitalizing its flow of goods and production sites with IoT gadgets and is not necessarily concerned about the financial settlement.
+Meanwhile, the CEO is wondering what happened to the digitalization strategy the board decided on a while back…

-As a business leader, the strategic benefits of a holistic approach to digitalisation are immense – visibility over operations leads to better control, the cost of acquisitions drops dramatically, the opportunity to identify and harvest arbitrage in both revenue and cost increases significantly, transaction costs drop, environmental impact from operations decreases, and that’s just the tip of the iceberg.
+As a business leader, the strategic benefits of a holistic approach to digitalization are immense – visibility over operations leads to better control, the cost of acquisitions drops dramatically, the opportunity to identify and harvest arbitrage in both revenue and cost increases significantly, transaction costs drop, environmental impact from operations decreases, and that’s just the tip of the iceberg.

-Harnessing the synergies of digitalisation
+Harnessing the synergies of digitalization

-More and more business leaders are starting to understand the importance of digitalisation and the benefits that come with approaching it with the big picture in mind.
+More and more business leaders are starting to understand the importance of digitalization and the benefits that come with approaching it with the big picture in mind.
 A business network lays out the groundwork for all your communication; a wireless network and business applications demonstrate your ability to deliver innovation.
 Once that is accomplished, combining the data collection from both business and wireless networks, your business reality is truly about to change.
 Not tomorrow.
 Now.